phalcon-orphanage/docs/zh/api/Phalcon_Mvc_Model_Resultset.rst

 Class **Phalcon\\Mvc\\Model\\Resultset**
 ========================================

+*implements* :doc:`Phalcon\\Mvc\\Model\\ResultsetInterface <Phalcon_Mvc_Model_ResultsetInterface>`, Iterator, Traversable, SeekableIterator, Countable, ArrayAccess, Serializable

 This component allows to Phalcon\\Mvc\\Model returns large resulsets with the minimum memory consumption Resulsets can be traversed using a standard foreach or a while statement.
 If a resultset is serialized it will dump all the rows into a big array.
 Then unserialize will retrieve the rows as they were before serializing.

 .. code-block:: php